 A single job description can apply to many employees, provided the following elements are essentially the same:

-As part of your HR strategy, use a consistent job description template to ensure all necessary aspects are considered.
+As part of your HR strategy, use a consistent job description template (see below) to ensure all necessary aspects are considered.
 In Ontario, every organization with 10 or more employees is responsible to comply with the Pay Equity Act, so it is wise to align with these requirements from the beginning.

 Write as clear a job description as possible.
 It should include the following information: